-K. Partnership with Parents and Carers
+G. Partnership with Parents and Carers

 The school shares a purpose with parents to keep children safe from harm and to have their welfare promoted.
-Parents are made aware of who to report any concerns to (DSL and deputy displayed at reception).
-Additional information is suggested from the following websites;
+(School may wish to include here any information provided to parents on keeping children safe and how they can report concerns if they are worried a child is at risk of harm e.g. by alerting them to the information for parents on the following websites).